 - Pasture-raised animals grow strong, and their hard-working muscles develop strong fibers and collagen-rich connective tissue.
-This can lead to toughness in the meat, especially if it's not prepared carefully.
+This can lead to toughness in the meat if it's not prepared carefully.
 Mitigate toughness and maximize healthy and unctuous collagen by:

-- Using a low-and-slow cooking method to allow collagen to break down and melt into meat, and minimizing tough cuts' exposure to high heat
+- Using a low-and-slow cooking method to allow collagen to break down and melt into meat, and minimizing lean cuts' exposure to high heat

 - To serve, cut against the grain of the meat (this severs the tight muscle fibers)